Last Updated on July 30, 2022

 According to gapyearassociation.org, a gap year is a semester or year of experiential learning.
 Typically, after high school and before career or post-secondary education, to deepen one’s practical, professional, and personal awareness.

 However, I realized that it is also important to rest before going into college.
 Many high school graduates enroll in courses they don’t like because they think they will waste their time if they don’t.
-Only to shift to another course the following semester because the prior degree he/she took is “not for them.”
+Only to shift to another course the following semester because the prior degree they took is “not for them.”

 If we can integrate gap years, students can take a sabbatical from formal education and learn from informal modes.
 Through this gap year, they can learn practical skills and knowledge and even identify what they want to do.

 After all, as long as we are learning, we are not wasting time.

 - Students can take a rest from the stress of senior high school.

 - Students can decide what major they genuinely want to pursue without being pressured.

 - Students can learn practical life skills by working and engaging through volunteerism, internships, or personal projects.